xmas-ar/xNMS/docs/source/automation/scheduling.md

 ## Task Calendar

-In addition to displaying the next runtime of a task and the time remaining, once a task is scheduled and active eNMS also sends the event information to an in-app calendar.
+In addition to displaying the next runtime of a task and the time remaining, once a task is scheduled and active xNMS also sends the event information to an in-app calendar.
 This view can be accessed from the main controls of the task table:

 ![](../_static/automation/scheduling/calendar_button.png)